Direct Primary Care (DPC) in Tampa, FL

 As a patient with Compassion Primary Care, you can expect same day appointments, longer visits and afterhours access to your provider for urgent matters.
 You will also get access to your provider via in person and tele video platforms.
 Members have access to discounted generic medications, labs and diagnostics.

 Insurance is not required for membership, but direct primary care practices are not insurance.
 You will still need insurance to cover catastrophic care such as surgeries, emergency room visits, and other forms of care not covered by your membership.
-Many direct primary care patients combine their monthly memberships with a high deductible commercial plan or medical cost sharing plans such as Alliance for Shared Health, Sedera Health and Zion Health.
-Karen Torsoe - (845)641-9123 is an Independent healthshare advisor who works with Alliance for Shared Health, Sedera, and Zion Health and is a good resource to find out additional information.
+Many direct primary care patients combine their monthly memberships with a high deductible commercial plan or medical cost sharing plans.
+For medical cost sharing information, please contact Karen Torsoe an Independent healthshare advisor at (845) 641-9123 or schedule an appointment with her via http://cpc.mpb.health/.

 In some cases, you can submit your receipt for membership fees, medications and lab costs.
 Some insurances will apply these payments to your deductible.